cwtshh/cwtshh/README.md

 ### Glad to see you here!
 I’m a Software Engenieer student at Univesitiy of Brasília (UnB).

-- 🔭 I’m currently working on a small marketplace project with Django
+- 🔭 I’m currently working on my skills.
 - 🌱 I’m currently React with TypeScript and Flutter.
 - 💬 Ask me about Python, C/C++ and JavaScript.